-This guide provides information on the operation and configuration of second generation GAI-Tronics rugged VoIP telephones containing the 999-02-1193-xxx main VoIP PCB (referred to as the "1193" PCB) or the 999-02-1201-xxx Auteldac 6 PCB (referred to as the "1201" PCB).
+This guide provides information on the operation and configuration of second generation GAI-Tronics rugged VoIP telephones containing the 999-02-1193-xxx main VoIP PCB (referred to as the "1193" PCB).

 There are significant changes to the configuration commands and web pages from those in first generation products.
 Configuration guides for previous versions will remain available on the GAI-Tronics UK website (www.hubbell.com/gai-tronics/en/voip-support) as a reference for earlier versions.